WEDNESDAY, SEPTEMBER 2, 2015

 the vat of planetary fossil fuels feels good (and it

-does), and if it feels good, that they should do it.
+does), and they firmly believe that if it feels good, that they should do it.

 Again, perfectly natural and normal.
 In industrial areas